jina-ai/jina/docs/concepts/orchestration/flow.md

 ## Why use a Flow?

-Once you've learned DocumentArray and Executor, you can split a big task into small independent modules and services.
+Once you've learned about  Documents, DocList and Executor,, you can split a big task into small independent modules and services.
 But you need to chain them together to bring real value and build and serve an application.
 Flows enable you to do exactly this.

 - Flows connect microservices (Executors) to build a service with proper client/server style interface over HTTP, gRPC, or WebSockets.